 For grammars, the ecological restrictions are the restrictions of our general cognitive capacities that the language app depends on (and crucially not our communicative needs which are merely parasitic on the language app).
 They have a non-linguistic evolutionary history and have not been 'designed' for language processing.
 They act as the sieve or the bonus-malus system of selection that incurs emergent adaptation.
 These adaptive characteristics are what is perceived and misinterpreted as UG effects by Generativists.
 These traits are fully explicable without any recourse to innateness of a unique UG that would have to have fulgurated in just one species, namely homo sapiens, without any traces in closely related species.
 This is definitely not the way how biological evolution (s. "innateness") works, no matter how fervently one insists on innateness.

-In sum, neither the poverty-of-stimulus argument nor the argument based on partially crosslinguistic invariants are compelling reasons to assume an otherwise completely unjustified idea of an innate universal grammar scheme.
+In sum, neither the poverty-of-stimulus argument (alias argument from irreducible complexity) nor the argument based on partially cross-linguistic invariants are compelling reasons for assuming an otherwise completely unjustified idea of an innate universal grammar scheme.